spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/introduction.md

 If you've never worked with event sourcing, or are uncertain about what aggregates, projectors and reactors are, head over to [the getting familiar with event sourcing section](https://docs.spatie.be/laravel-event-projector/v2/getting-familiar-with-event-sourcing/introduction).

+Event sourcing might be a good choice for your project if:

+- your app needs to make decisions based on the past
+- your app has auditing requirments: the reason why your app is in a certain state is equally as important as the state itself
+- you foresee that there will be a reporting need in the future, but you don't know yet which data you need to collect for those reports

 ## We have badges!

 <section class="article_badges">